-Deleting Windows Iris service is another method to fix taskbar icons not showing.
+Deleting the Windows Iris service is another method to fix taskbar icons not showing.
 In September 2021, Microsoft identified an issue with Iris Service.
-This service is responsible for no icons on taskbar.
+This service is responsible for no icons on the taskbar.
 The Iris service generally handles wallpapers for Windows Spotlight and lock screen suggestions.
 To fix the issue follow these steps.

 1. Run CMD as Administrator (Open Search or Press the Windows Button, Now search for CMD, in the right pane, and click on Run as administrator.)

 2. Now type or copy-paste this code